-Students accepted to the PN program will participate in a mandatory orientation day held prior to the start of classes.
-At this time, instructors will go over the student handbook.
-Students will receive updated program information as well as assignments to be done before the first class.
+On the first day of class, instructors will go over the student handbook.
+Students will receive updated program information.
 At this time, an academic skills assessment and learning styles assessment will be conducted.
 Laboratory and clinical supplies will be available prior to the first laboratory/clinical experience.

-ACADEMIC REQUIREMENTS
+ACADEMIC REQUIREMENTS FOR PROGRESSION\

 The practical nursing program requires successful completion of the courses listed under the program description.
 Courses are offered in a prescribed sequence so that all prerequisite requirements can be fulfilled before entering the next term.
 These prerequisites are specified in each course syllabus.
 A minimum grade of "C-/76" is required in ALL curriculum courses to be eligible for graduation.
 A grade below "C-/76 will not enable the student to continue in the program.
-Students may choose to apply for readmission into the following year's class, provided that all requirements of the readmission policy have been met.
+Students may choose to apply for re-admission into the following year's class, provided that all requirements of the readmission policy have been met.